 Within six months, the number of chest X-rays ordered for asthma patients had declined by 15 percent.
 Today, these orders have decreased by 49 percent.

-Today, 80% of all providers utilize evidence-based order sets, a 67% sustained increase over 8 months.
+Today, 80 percent of all providers utilize evidence-based order sets, a 67 percent sustained increase over 8 months.

 In conjunction with the EBOC, the clinical improvement team developed evidence-based asthma action plans for clinicians to provide to patients and families.
 These plans are designed to help patients better manage their asthma and recognize when clinical intervention is required.
 Today, 90 percent of physicians treating asthma patients are distributing these action plans.